-The two-year After Degree (AD) program in Education is designed for those who already hold a three- or four-year baccalaureate degree, consisting of a minimum of 90 credits, from an accredited institution.
+The two-year After Degree (AD) program in Education is designed for those who already hold a three-or four-year baccalaureate degree, consisting of a minimum of 90 credits, from an accredited institution.
+An IQAS evaluation is required for international degrees.

 The minimum required Cumulative Grade Point Average is 2.50 on a 4.00 scale.
+An applicant who does not meet this requirement may request consideration based on the last four semesters of post-secondary study.

 The After Degree is offered in both the Elementary Track and the Secondary Track.
 Successful completion of this degree qualifies the graduate for Interim Teacher Certification in the Province of Alberta.